alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 FEATURE LEVEL
 -----

       Feature Level is a setting in Basic Controls on UDS.
 This should be set to match the targeted rendering feature level for your project.
-For example, if you're building for the mobile renderer, you should be sure to change Feature Level over to Mobile Forward or Mobile Deferred (depending on if mobile deferred shading is enabled).
+For example, if you're building for the mobile renderer, you should be sure to change Feature Level over to Mobile.

       Feature Level will be used by the system to correct for limitations of the selected level.
-For example, if one of the mobile options is selected, incompatible Sky Modes like Volumetric Clouds and Volumetric Aurora will be replaced with compatible modes.
+For example, if mobile is selected, incompatible Sky Modes like Volumetric Clouds and Volumetric Aurora will be replaced with compatible modes.
 The modes used as replacements are exposed to the user in the Mobile category.

       If you are building your project for devices across multiple feature levels, you can have UDS set its feature level based on the Platform Name on startup.
 The option for that is found in the Mobile category.